ferg0212/Group_Project/README.md

 Memo_Recorder Citation;

-https://github.com/dkim0419/SoundRecorder - Ended up being an amazingly helpful reference when I felt all else was lost.
+https://github.com/dkim0419/SoundRecorder - Ended up being a helpful reference.
 Many visual elements pulled from Sound Recorder, as well as help understanding mistakes in methods.

+Group project encurred troubled during the Strike semester, and most students did not achieve their tasks.

+Memo_Recorder was built by John Ferguson
+Gas Recorder was built by Daniel Aramouni